Hallgrímskirkja: Description

+Bells

+The church has a carillon of 29 bells in the tower.
+The three largest bells, Hallgrímur, Guðríður, and Steinunn, are named after Hallgrímur, his wife, and their daughter.
+The carillon is an instrument where bells are played from a keyboard.
+The bells ring every 15 minutes during the week from 9 AM to 9 PM and on weekends and holidays from noon to 9 PM, when the Protestant services are not held.
+The largest bell, Hallgrímur, also rings on the hour.

+Organ

 The church houses two large pipe organs.
 The first, a Rieger-Kloss organ was installed in 1946.
 It was moved to the South Wing when it opened and a new organ was built.
 The next pipe organ was commissioned from Frobenius in 1985.
 Soon after, in 1988 the church council decided that the Frobenius pipe organ wasn't big enough and commissioned another from the German organ builder Johannes Klais of Bonn.
 It has electronic action; the pipes are remote from the four manuals and pedal console.
 There are 102 ranks, 72 stops and 5275 pipes.
 It is 15 m tall and weighs 25 MT.
 Its construction was finished in December 1992.